System design interview guide

 Write path (reserve)

-4. Authorize payment asynchronously; on success BEGIN capture transaction: mark booked, clear hold, emit event.
+BEGINcapture transaction: mark booked, clear hold, emit outbox event.

 Read path (availability)

-GET availability reads nights or cache for speed; checkout re-runs the same check inside the booking transaction.
+GET availability reads nights or a short-TTL cache for speed.
+Checkout re-runs the same check inside the booking transaction—never trust the GET alone at pay time.

 Key challenges

-• Phantom reads: availability checked outside the txn then booked inside—lost update.
-Fix: the transaction boundary includes the read.
+- Phantom reads — Availability checked outside the txn, then booked inside—lost update.
+Fix: transaction boundary includes the read.

-• Payment vs hold mismatch: auth expires before capture—reconciliation voids or re-auth—the state machine must cover the edge.
+- Payment vs hold mismatch — Auth expires before capture—reconciliation voids or re-auths; state machine must cover the edge.

-• Search index lag: user sees available then fails checkout—UX copy must explain the race.
+- Search index lag — User sees available then fails checkout—UX copy must explain the race, not blame the user.

 Scaling the system

-• Shard calendar by listing_id—hot listing is one shard hotspot; acceptable if transactions stay short; mitigate with queue or optimistic UX.
+listing_id—hot listing is one shard hotspot; acceptable if transactions stay short. - Mitigate with checkout queue or optimistic "refresh and retry" UX.

 Failure handling

-Degraded UX: occasional 409 on a hot listing; outage is wrong double-booking—that is unacceptable.
+Degraded UX: Occasional 409 on a hot listing—expected contention.

 API design